Introduction to Leadership and

 Once you’ve decided to hire an executive coach, the hunt begins.
-There’s a lot to evaluate as you look for the perfect partner, but we’ve narrowed it down to three of the most important traits to look for in a great coach.
+Of course, there’s a lot to evaluate as you look for the perfect partner, but we’ve narrowed it down to three of the most important traits to look for in a great coach.

 You wouldn’t want to learn to practice surgery from a surgeon who hasn’t set foot in a hospital.
-You want to partner with a coach who has, well, coached before.
-Certainly, there are experienced coaches who are not very good and some inexperienced coaches who are tremendous; that said, there is some validity here to ensure you are working with someone who has been working professionally as a coach for at least a few years.
-Make no mistake about it, effective coaching is both a skill and an art that is developed over time.
+Instead, you want to partner with a coach who has, well, coached before.
+Certainly, some experienced coaches are not very good.
+Conversely, some inexperienced coaches are tremendous; that said, there is some validity here to ensure you are working with someone who has been working professionally as a coach for at least a few years.
+Please make no mistake about it; effective coaching is both a skill and art developed over time.

 Look for leadership coaches with extensive experience working with executives. – Don’t get caught up in finding someone with direct industry experience; the more experience we have gotten working with more executives across many industries, the more we are convinced successful coaching has little to do with specific industry experience.
-In fact, working with a coach who is specialized in a particular industry may potentially limit the challenge they will give you as they may have the same preconceived thought process that you have.
+In fact, working with a specialized coach in a particular industry may limit the challenge they will give you, as they may have the same preconceived thought process.

 - Do you want a consultant who will tell you what to do or a coach who challenges your thought process to come to your own solution realizations?

 - Someone to hold you accountable or hold your hand??

 - Are you looking for someone to sympathize with your pain points or push you to get past them?